About Bucharest & Wallachia

-Bucharest is the capital of Romania and the main city of the region of Wallachia (properly establised in the 15th Century by Vlad Tepes.
+Bucharest is the capital of Romania and the main city of the region of Wallachia (properly establised in the 15th Century by Vlad Tepes).
 Whether you are spending most of your travel time here or just using it as a gateway to a journey of discovery around Romania, Bucharest and its cultural scene is going to surprise you: 37 museums, 22 theatres, 18 art galleries, opera houses and concert halls await your visit.

 The best way to explore Bucharest is to take a stroll along Calea Victoriei to Piata Revolutiei, site of the Romanian Athenaeum and the former Royal Palace, now the National Museum of Art.
 The old city centre (near Lispcani) is a must to understand why Bucharest was known as "Little Paris" in the 1920s.
-Also, don’t miss the Palace of Parliament, the second largest building in the world - this building is immense and warrants a walk (or even a drive) around it to appreciate its size and we also recommend a guided tour to hear about and observe some of the incredible details of the interior.
+Also, don’t miss the Palace of the Parliament, the second largest administrative building in the world - this building is immense and warrants a walk (or even a drive) around it to appreciate its size and we also recommend a guided tour to hear about and observe some of the incredible details of the interior.

 The foothills of Wallachia give way to the Carpathian Mountains.
 Just an hour and a half north of Bucharest is the beautiful Prahova Valley, where the popular ski resorts of Predeal, Busteni and Sinaia are located.
 Sinaia is also home to the magnificent Peles Castle - a masterpiece of German new-Renaissance architecture, considered one of the best-preserved royal castles in Europe.
 In the summer time, these resorts are starting points to hiking trails in the nearby Bucegi Nature Park.